shawwn/unixpath/README.md

 # unixpath

-> Cross-platform os.path functions that always behave as if the paths are for unix systems
+> unix-style path processing functions

 WARNING: This repo is in development.
 It was automatically generated with [mkpylib](https://github.com/shawwn/scrap/blob/master/mkpylib).
 If you're reading this message, it means that I use this repo for my own purposes right now.
 It might not do anything at all; the default functionality is `print('TODO')`.